Read CSV file in Node.js and Typescript

 Let's open the sample file and see what is inside:

-So here, our goal is to read these data and convert them to a Typescript object to use inside the application, like saving in a database or returning it as a JSON response.
+Our goal is to read these data and convert them to a TypeScript object for use inside a Node.js application, such as saving them in a database or returning them as a JSON response.

 Based on the picture below, we will have a type similar to this: